Forest folklore enchants

 Myths and legends inspire choreographer, finds Annelies Gartner.
 A love of Nordic culture was the inspiration for choreographer Chrissie Parrott’s latest dance work In-Lore Act II.

 “All the folklore and the danger of that frozen world and what lurks in those forests,” Parrott says during a break in rehearsals at the State Theatre Centre.

 “There is a lot of mystery and magic in that place, so it sort of informed my ideas when I first started writing the work.”

 Parrott developed the work for WA Dance Makers Project, which launches the MoveMe Festival; a showcase of contemporary dance.
-Co3 Australia’s artistic director Raewyn Hill curated the double bill, which features Parrott’s work and a piece by Unkempt Dance trio Amy Wiseman, Carly Armstrong and Jessica Lewis.
+Co3 Contemporary Dance’s artistic director Raewyn Hill curated the double bill, which features Parrott’s work and a piece by Unkempt Dance trio Amy Wiseman, Carly Armstrong and Jessica Lewis.

 “The idea originally came from an independent project that I put together at PICA with three writers, two actors and two dancers,” she explains.
 “We made three plays and a dance work and Raewyn Hill saw the dance component and she said ‘I love that, I just want you to work through the dance component’.